timlabs/oak/README.md

 ## Usage

 Oak is a command-line application which takes a proof file as input, and tells you whether or not the proof is correct.
-See [oakproof.org](https://oakproof.org) for more information, including a tutorial.
+See [oakproof.org](https://oakproof.org) for examples and a tutorial.

 ```
 oak [-v] [-c] [-f] [-m] [-w] <filename>